Rainymood/musings/2020-01-27_revert-git-commit.md

 * Grab last commit hash, say `<commit_hash>`
 * `git revert <commit_hash>`

-Technically speaking, this makes another commit which revers the last commit.
+Technically speaking, this makes another commit which reverts the last commit.
 So it doesn't actually *delete* the old commit, it just reverts it by making another one.